TatjanaKutzner/CityGML-UtilityNetwork-ADE/Sample/Nanaimo_Water_Network/v2/readme.md

 **This is the second version of the sample dataset, it is a modification and an expansion of the first version** (found in the "v1" folder of the Sample folder.
-This work was presented by Isaac Boates at the 4th UtilityNetwork ADE workshop at EIFER.
-This newer version of the data sample showcases the following additions & chaages:
+This work was presented by Isaac Boates at the 4th Utility Network ADE workshop at EIFER.
+This newer version of the data sample showcases the following additions & changes:

-- Workbench now works on the unmodified source data, rather than a modified version it.
+- Workbench now works on the unmodified source data, rather than a modified version of it.
 - Translation now occurs on any part of the source data, determined by a user-specified bounding box.
 - Addition of Buildings & Associated TerminalElements
 - Linkage of Service Lines to TerminalElements via InterFeatureLinks

 # CONTENTS

-data_in - The source data for the pipe network, service pipes, parcels and buildings, as well as a digital elevation model used to make it 3D.
+- data_in - The source data for the pipe network, service pipes, parcels and buildings, as well as a digital elevation model used to make it 3D.
 Also contains sources and licences.

-data_out - The citygml data sample file.
+- data_out - The citygml data sample file.

-fme - The FME workbench file used to create the data sample.
+- fme - The FME workbench file used to create the data sample.

-doc - Associated documentation regarding the sample dataset.
+- doc - Associated documentation regarding the sample dataset.

 # TECHNICAL INFORMATION